Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Hypothesis testing

-The color of honey depends on the presence of coloring substances collected from the flowers along with the nectar.
+The color of honey depends on the presence of coloring substances collected from flowers along with nectar.

-or in certain seasons of collection, may have a different color.
+or during certain harvest seasons, may have different colors.

 3.amber(yellow)

 When honey is stored, its color changes.
-It can be light amber to light brown in syrupy state, and amber in candied form.
+It can be from light amber to light brown in color in a syrupy state, and amber in candied form.

-Flower honey has a specific aroma characteristic of it, weak or well pronounced.
+Flower honey has a specific, characteristic aroma, weak or well expressed

-It depends on the presence of essential oils in it, which are contained in the nectar of plants visited by bees.
-Chemically, you can determine the presence of these oils in honey, we plan to study this in the future when I study the basics of chemistry.
+It depends on the presence of essential oils, which are contained in the nectar of plants visited by bees.
+Chemically it is possible to determine the presence of these oils in honey; we plan to study this in the future when I study the basics of chemistry.

-A pronounced aroma appears when honeycomb is pumped out in centrifuges, and then a large amount of its aromatic substances is lost during subsequent processing.
-When honey is heated, almost all the flavor evaporates, and if it is not heated properly, the honey acquires the smell of burnt sugar.
-The method and period of storage are also reflected in the aroma of honey.
+A pronounced aroma appears when comb honey is pumped out in centrifuges, and then during subsequent processing a large amount of its aromatic substances is lost.
+When honey is heated, almost all the flavor evaporates, and if it is not heated correctly, honey takes on the smell of burnt sugar.
+The method and period of storage also affect the aroma of honey.
 Unfavorable conditions and length of storage weaken the aroma of honey.
-During fermentation, an unusual smell of honey appears, an unpleasant sourish or even sour.
+During fermentation, a smell unusual for honey appears, unpleasantly sour or even sour.

 Beekeepers say that determining the aroma of honey is one of the indicators of its nutritional value.

-Unfortunately, the aroma cannot be measured in any specific units, and therefore it has to be assessed by the presence or absence of a certain pleasant characteristic honey smell inherent in one or another honey plant.
+Unfortunately, aroma cannot be measured in any specific units, and therefore it has to be assessed by the presence or absence of a certain pleasant characteristic honey smell inherent in a particular honey plant

 A Taste of Honey

-Most varieties of honey have a peculiar taste, depending on the predominance of the nectar of certain honey plants.
-By taste, honey connoisseurs determine its "botanical" origin.
+Most varieties of honey have a peculiar taste, depending on the predominance of nectar from certain honey plants.
+By its taste, honey connoisseurs determine its “botanical” origin.

 The main components of bee honey are glucose and fructose.
-With the help of qualitative reactions to carbohydrates, it is possible to determine the composition of honey.
+Using qualitative reactions to carbohydrates, the composition of honey can be determined.

 According to beekeepers, natural flower honey of all varieties has a sweet taste and has an irritating effect on the mucous membrane - astringency of varying intensity is felt.

-These properties are not possessed by artificially dissolved sugar in honey, sugar honey.
+These properties are not possessed by artificially dissolved sugar in honey, or sugar honey.

-When unripe honey is collected and stored improperly, honey can ferment and taste sour.
-Unpleasant taste may be from the presence in honey of substances collected by bees along with sugar-containing products.
+When unripe honey is collected and stored improperly, the honey may ferment and have a sour taste.
+An unpleasant taste may be due to the presence in honey of substances collected by bees along with sugar-containing products.

-The consistency is used to judge the maturity of honey and its moisture content.
-It depends on the chemical composition of honey, ambient temperature, terms and methods of storage.
+Consistency determines the maturity of honey and its moisture content.
+It depends on the chemical composition of honey, ambient temperature, storage time and methods.

-Freshly pumped honey has a liquid consistency or it can be in the form of a thick homogeneous syrupy mass.
-After one or two months, it crystallizes and becomes more dense.
+Freshly pumped honey has a liquid consistency or it can be in the form of a thick, homogeneous syrupy mass.
+After one or two months it crystallizes and becomes denser.

 No matter how hard honey is, it has a sticky surface when cut.

-Based on the fact that the color, aroma and taste of honey mainly depend on melliferous plants, what types of honey exist in our region?
+Based on the fact that the color, aroma and taste of honey mainly depend on honey-bearing plants, what types of honey exist in our region?

-THE MAIN TYPES OF HONEY IN THE TOMSK REGION.
+MAIN TYPES OF HONEY in the TOMSK REGION.

 Name